26 Different Types of Moths in Arizona

 by Wildreturn is licensed under CC BY 2.0

-The Arcigera Flower Moth (Neosalicamona arcigera) is a species of moth native to western North America, stretching from British Columbia and Alberta in the north, south to northern California, and parts of Arizona.
+The Arcigera Flower Moth (Neosalicamona arcigera) is a moth native to western North America, stretching from British Columbia and Alberta in the north, south to northern California, and parts of Arizona.

 The moths are nocturnal flyers and visit flowers to feed on pollen and nectar.